 Only having a well-built body or a slim figure doesn’t ensure complete fitness or good health.
 To be appropriately fit means to consume the essential foods in a proportionate manner and to be able to perform daily functional activities without any hindrances.

 The AHA (American Heart Association) recommends a minimum daily 30 minute brisk walk for EVERYBODY as a part of daily lifestyle.
 Also with combined Resistance and Flexibility training, it is even more beneficial, especially in fat loss programs.
+You can also choose the best BCAA for women.

 Apart from your daily walk, a basic exercise regime, diet and nutrition, and regular consumption of water helps one stay fit and healthy for longer periods of time.
 A study showed that bus conductors were much less likely to die of heart disease than bus drivers.
 Why?
 Because the conductors spent their working day walking.
 If you wish to protect your heart, you have to do more than potter in the garden.
 The exercise needs to be reasonably strenuous.
 Jogging is not for everyone and a round trip to the gym takes a couple of hours, plus the monthly membership fee is only good value if you visit regularly.
 The answer is simple: walk.